marcopaganini/netbackup/README.md

 ### source_host (string)

 The name of the source host.
 Use this option to make backups of remote hosts into the current one.
-Netbackup uses SSH to reach the source host.
+Netbackup uses SSH to reach the source host, if this option is present.

 ### dest_host (string)

 The name of the destination host.
 If this option to make backups of the local host into remote hosts.
-Netbackup uses SSH to reach the destination host.
+Netbackup uses SSH to reach the destination host, if this option is present.

 ### source_dir (string, mandatory)

 Source directory.
 Combine with `source_host` to copy from remote hosts into the local host.
-Must be specified.

 ### dest_dir / dest_dev (string, mandatory)